mark-watson/SwiftAI-book/manuscript/commandline.md

 }
 ~~~~~~~~

+The function named **run_in_shell** takes two parameters: **commandPath** (a string representing the path to the executable command to be run) and **argList** (an array of strings representing the arguments to be passed to the command).
+The function returns a string that represents the output of the command.

+Function **run_in_shell** first creates an instance of the **Process** class, which is used to run the command.
+It sets the **executableURL** property of the task instance to the **commandPath** value and sets the arguments property to the argList value.
+This function then creates a Pipe instance, which is used to capture the output of the command.
+It sets the standardOutput property of the task instance to the Pipe instance.

+The function then runs the command using the **run()** method of the task instance.
+If the command runs successfully, the function reads the output of the command from the **Pipe** instance using the **readDataToEndOfFile()** method of the **fileHandleForReading** property.
+It then converts the output data to a string using the **String(data:encoding:)** initializer.

+If the output string is not empty, this function trims leading and trailing whitespace and returns the resulting string.
+Otherwise, the function returns an empty string.

+Overall, this function provides a simple way to run a shell command and capture its output in a Swift program.

 As in most examples in this book we use the Swift testing framework to run the example code at the command line using *swift test*.
 Running *swift test* does an implicit *swift build*.

 {lang="swift",linenos=on}